 & to concatenate the operator with each date.
 If you skip this step, Excel will not be able to understand your formula and will display an error message.

-You can use the same formula to count cells between two numbers the same way you are using COUNTIFS with two dates.
-All you need to do is remove the DATE function from the COUNTIFS formula, and you are good to go.
+You can also use this formula to count cells between two numbers in the same way you are using COUNTIFS with two dates.